mercari-build/mercari-build-training/document/extra-01-algorithm-and-data-structure.en.md

 * (EN) [Python Data Structures & Algorithms + LEETCODE Exercises](https://mercari.udemy.com/course/data-structures-algorithms-python/)

 **:beginner: Point**
+* First, look up the following terms and be able to explain what they are.
-* Please explain time complexity and space complexity.
+    * Time complexity and space complexity
-* Please explain Big O notation.
+    * Big O notation
-* Please explain associative arrays.
+    * Associative arrays
+    * Study the following basic algorithms on Udemy or other platforms and be able to explain them.
-* What is a binary search, and why is its computational complexity \(O(\log n)\)?
+        * What is binary search?
+Explain why the time complexity of binary search is $O(\log n)$.
         * Explain the difference between LinkedList and Array.
-* Explain hash tables and estimate their computational complexity.
+        * Explain the hash table and estimate the time complexity.
-* Explain graph search algorithms and discuss the use cases for BFS/DFS.
+        * Explain graph search algorithms and explain the difference between BFS (Breadth First Search) and DFS (Depth First Search).

 ## Exercises
 ### [Word Pattern](https://leetcode.com/problems/word-pattern/description/)